-The above renderings give details on a potential Cube Smart Storage Facility, proposed for the parcel on the north side of Rt 25 in Middle Island, just west of the MIFD Substation 2, on the eastern corner of Tudor Lane.
+Clearing has begun for the Cube Smart Storage Facility on the north side of Rt 25 in Middle Island, just west of the MIFD Substation 2, on the eastern corner of Tudor Lane.
+The above renderings give details for the project.
 Until recently, this property was owned by Competition Toyota, which had planned and been approved for a new service center at the location several years ago.
-When the global economy changed those plans, Competition sold their Middle Island business and this land across from it New owner Charles Lefkowitz, a former TOB Councilman who also owns the CAMCO Property Management firm, initially floated the possibility of a Chik-Fil-A at this site.
+When the global economy changed those plans, Competition sold their Middle Island business and this land across from it.
+New owner Charles Lefkowitz, a former TOB Councilman who also owns the CAMCO Property Management firm, initially floated the possibility of a Chik-Fil-A at this site.
 That certainly got MICA’s attention!

 When that deal fell through, this alternative emerged and was first mentioned at our October 2016 MICA meeting.
 The site plan retains some of the original Toyota features: the main building is close to the street with a reduced setback, parking is to the side and rear, there is a nice street landscape plan and a buffer to the rear.
 The designers feel it does not really look like a typical storage unit from the front; though we note there will be some garage door units in the rear building.
 Access to parking and the storage units will be through a secure key code system, with one egress on RT 25 and two on Tudor Lane.
 Cube Smart officials claim these projects generate very little traffic and, of course, absolutely no additional schoolchildren, making it quite tax positive.

 One major objection voiced when MICA members reviewed these plans in detail at our February 2017 meeting was: “But it’s NOT a restaurant!”
 An understandable disappointment, which we will strive to resolve elsewhere.